voylento/httpfromtcp/README.md

 ## Run the code

 Really?
 You want to run this code?
 Just go sign up at [Boot.dev](https://www.boot.dev) and do the course yourself.
 This is for learning.
-Yes, I put my learning projects on github (sometimes).

-Requirements: 1) obviously, you have Go installed; 2) you have curl installed
+You learn by thinking through the problem sets and doing the typity typity on the keyboardy (in neovim, for best results).

+### Dependencies
+- Go installed (go1.22+)
+- curl
+- (optional) netcat.
+Useful for inspecting the proxied chunked responses for the part of the course that covers chunking.

 From the project root: